-All our members (i.e. fully qualified attorney fee experts, special fee masters, bankruptcy fee examiners, fee dispute mediators, and legal bill auditors) have pledged to follow Best Practices in Legal Fee Analysis:
+All our members (i.e. fully qualified attorney fee experts, special fee masters, bankruptcy fee examiners, fee dispute neutrals, and legal bill reviewers) are signatories to the following ethics for reviewing outside legal fees:

-1. Adhere to the proper standard of reasonableness.
+1.00 Adhere to the proper standard of reasonableness.

-2. Observe a consistent and reliable methodology.
+2.00 Observe a consistent and reliable methodology.

-6. Do not advertise false or intentionally misleading information or offer any guarantee of outcome.
+6.00 Do not advertise false or intentionally misleading information or offer any guarantee of outcome.

-7. Do not charge on a contingency basis (i.e. based on the results obtained).
+7.00 Do not charge on a contingency basis (i.e. based on the results obtained).

-8. Do not accept a case or client where there is an inherent conflict of interest.
+8.00 Do not accept a case or client where there is an inherent conflict of interest.

-10. Utilize technology where possible.
+10.00 Utilize technology when possible.

-Please note: You don't need to be a NALFA member to follow Best Practices in Legal Fee Analysis.
+Please Note: You don't need to be a NALFA member to follow Best Practices in Legal Fee Analysis.